shyanyong/tp/docs/UserGuide.md

 ```
 add mn/Isotretinoin d/1 f/Weekly sd/01/08/2023 ed/25/12/2023 exd/01/01/2024 ts/100 n/Take only after dinner
 ```
-By typing this command, you will add a new prescription with the following information.
+By typing this, you will add a new prescription with the following information.

 * Medication name: Isotretinoin
 * Dosage: 1